duongsonthong/CRUD_SKELETON_LARAVEL_5.2/readme.md

     private $validateForm = ['name'=>'required|max:255'];
     private $validateFormUpdate = ['name'=>'required|max:255'];
 ```
-if you have file fiel you need provide file field and file path in your table
+if you have file field you need provide file field and file path in your table
 For example :
 ```php
 private $fieldFile = array('image');